 You can find out more about the DI Jack Dylan books with Caffeine Nights Publishers here.

 I have to be honest and say I wasn’t especially keen to read When the Killing Starts as it is the seventh book in the series and I thought it would be too reliant on the previous books to enjoy.
 I was completely wrong.

 When the Killing Starts works brilliantly as a stand alone read and is an explosive (in more ways than one!), fast paced and exciting crime thriller.
 The plot certainly raises the pulse and even though I found a couple of incidents difficult to read, they are not gratuitous, but serve to show the kinds of criminals police deal with.
 I think the author background in the police gives incredible authenticity to so much of this novel.

 I thought the syntactical style was polished and sophisticated so that the contrast between how different characters speak and think gives them depth.
 The quieter parts of the writing only serve to enhance further the thrill of the faster elements in a very skilful way.

-I really liked Jack Davy and his relationships with family and colleagues.
+I really liked Jack Dylan and his relationships with family and colleagues.
 I think this is where the husband and wife authoring partnership really works so well as there are layers that are sometimes missing in other crime fiction so that the human emotions are explored highly effectively.

 When the Killing Starts is definitely a must read for crime thriller lovers.
 Having begun not wanting to read the seventh book in the series, I now want to go back and read them all.